WooJoongKim0107/GeneBib/README.txt

 	All those libraries can be installed using pip.
 If any conflicts, follow the installation instructions that each official homepage provides.

-	Our work is not version specific unless Python version is >= 3.8, and any latest version of those libraries produce proper results (checked 2022/March/15th).
+	Our work is not version specific unless Python version is >= 3.8, and any latest version of those libraries produce proper results in Windows10 (checked 2022/Apr/8th).

 	I recommend using the latest possible version of those libraries.
-If the versions of those libraries are of concern, run <./src/demo.py> to compare the results generated using your system and their expected outputs.
-The demo will take less than an hour on normal desktop computer and probably less than 10 minutes on any recent computer systems.
+If the versions of those libraries are of concern, follow the reproduction procedure suggest in line 30-34.
+They compare the outputs generated and pre-existing output files.
+If those codes print, for example, "Debuts(mtype = paper, n = 0, load = True) exist and valid", then they are fine.
+This procedure will take less than 10 min on normal desktop computer and probably less than 5 minutes on any recent computer systems.

+Please contact henrik@unist.ac.kr for any questions.

 Installation of Python >= 3.8 can be found:
 	https://www.python.org/